At our organization, people always come first, and we constantly strive to exceed your expectations.

 Please be advised due to the rise in Covid cases throughout the province classes will temporarily be moving to remote learning for the next two weeks, effective at midnight Friday January 14, 2022.
 This includes Digital Literacy services as well.
 Your Instructor will be in contact with you with further instructions.
 We hope to resume in class services on January 31st.
 I will keep you updated.
 Stay positive and stay safe.

 Stay safe everyone, remember physical distancing with social solidarity.
 Life continues and learning never stops. ~ WVALA Program Manager

 In 2008 the Community Adult Learning Program (dedicated to Adult Literacy) and the Community Access Program (dedicated to basic computer training and services), were

 integrated into one program, renamed The Community Adult Learning Network (CALNet) and services are provided through local centres throughout the province.
 This integrated network is a not for profit

 organization that focuses on the quality of adult learning services, including computer training, literacy training and workplace training.
 In the Western Valley region there are five centres and a

 mobile digital literacy classroom offering a wide variety of services.

 The Community Adult Learning Program provides learners with basic skills and knowledge needed to strengthen their literacy skills.
-This program also offers General Education Development (GED) test preparation and does so through an individualized, learner-centered approach in class.
+This program also offers General Education Development (GED) test preparation and we empower adults to get their high school equivalency diploma through an individualized, learner-centered approach in class.
 These Adult Learning Centres offer a range of services to ensure that the needs of adult learners are met in their own communities.
 The Centres provide a means for New Brunswickers to improve and upgrade their skills.
 The Adult Learning Centres have access to technology and the necessary resources to help clients achieve their goals.

 There are five Academic centres and a mobile digital literacy classroom in the Western Valley Region, which covers from Plaster Rock to Nackawic.